-The deadline for proposalasularijs 3 io 2013

-.
-The online submission system will be available so

-The Midwest Region invites research presentation proposals related to the academic study of religion from a variety of disciplinary perspectives and encompassing a wide range of religious and cultural phenomena.
+The deadline for proposalasularitys 7 io 20:113 .
+The online submission system will be available so The Midwest Region invites research presentation proposals related to the academic study of religion from a variety of disciplinary perspectives and encompassing a wide range of religious and cultural phenomena.
 This year, we especially invite proposals dealing with topics related to our conference theme, "Religion and Memory."
 Authors may submit 250-450 word proposals for individual papers or for panels of papers.
 Please submit your proposal using the online submission system by January 2, 2013 (link will be available on the Midwest Region's website).
 If you have any questions about whether your proposal is appropriate for a particular Section, please contact that Section's Chair.
 If you feel your proposal does not fit into any of our current Sections, you may submit it to the Special Topics Section.
 Proposal submissions will only be accepted online.
-Please observe these restrictions:

-- You may submit up to two different proposals to a single Section. - You may submit up to two different proposals to two different Sections. - You may not submit the same proposal to two different Sections.
+Please observe these restrictions: - You may submit up to two different proposals to a single Section. - You may submit up to two different proposals to two different Sections.
+You may not submit the same proposal to two different Sections.
 Please indicate if religious observances will make a Friday afternoon panel inappropriate for your participation.
 Notice of acceptance/rejection will be sent out before the end of January.

-Sections and Section Chairs

-Arts, Literature, and Religion

-Solicits proposals for papers and panels that examine the intersection of religion and the arts, broadly defined to encompass the visual arts, architecture, literature, cinema, theater, and dance in both their fine and vernacular manifestations.
+Sections and Section Chairs Arts, Literature, and Religion Solicits proposals for papers and panels that examine the intersection of religion and the arts, broadly defined to encompass the visual arts, architecture, literature, cinema, theater, and dance in both their fine and vernacular manifestations.
+We are currently seeking a Chair of this Section.

-Ethics and Philosophy of Religion

-Solicits proposals for papers and panels dealing with ethical theory, applied ethics, moral theology, and other topics related to religion and morality, as well as papers dealing broadly with the philosophy of religion, such as questions of religious ontology, metaphysics, and epistemology.
+Ethics and Philosophy of Religion Solicits proposals for papers and panels dealing with ethical theory, applied ethics, moral theology, and other topics related to religion and morality, as well as papers dealing broadly with the philosophy of religion, such as questions of religious ontology, metaphysics, and epistemology.
 Dustin Byrd, Olivet College, This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it .

-History of Christianity

-Solicits proposals for papers and panels that analyze any variety of Christianity from academic, historical, and social scientific perspectives.
+You need JavaScript enabled to view it History of Christianity Solicits proposals for papers and panels that analyze any variety of Christianity from academic, historical, and social scientific perspectives.
 Proposals for papers that adopt theological, constructive, confessional, or faith-based perspectives should be submitted to either the Theology or the Ethics and Philosophy of Religion Section.
+We are currently seeking a Chair of this Section.